 Witness Duff also disagreed with the Public Staff's argument that the Sub 148 Order dictates that the Company must use zero values instead of capacity values for existing DSM/EE programs.
 He explained how witness Hinton quoted the Sub 148 Order out of context, and that the language witness Hinton referenced does not support the Public Staff's position.
+(Id. at 102-103.)

 Next, witness Duff explained why DEP believes the Public Staff's approach is inappropriate and underestimates the value of the Company's DSM/EE programs.
 Witness Duff testified that the Public Staff's adjustment would remove the avoided capacity value of DSM/EE in the years 2019 to 2021 for purposes of evaluating cost-effectiveness and PPI, a removal of capacity value for 951 MW of DSM impacts and 128 MW of EE impacts of summer capability from DEP's portfolio of DSM/EE programs.
+(Id. at 106.)

 Witness Duff indicated that legacy DSM programs are embedded in the resource plan, and like legacy QFs with LEOs existing prior to November 15, 2016, should receive a capacity value in the 2019 to 2021 time period.
+(See id. at 104-105.)
 He disagreed with witness Hinton's contention that the Company's existing DSM programs should be treated differently from existing QFs with regard to receiving avoided capacity value based on contract length.
-Witness Duff notes that witness Hinton bases his contention on the assumption that while existing QFs are under long-term contracts of up to ten years, customers who participate in DSM are under a contract for one year.
+(Id. at 103-104.)
+Witness Hinton bases his contention on the assumption that while existing QFs are under long-term contracts of up to ten years, customers who participate in DSM are under a contract for one year.
+(See id.)
 First, witness Duff clarified that while residential customers do have the ability to cease participation in the residential DSM program after one year, non-residential customers who elect to participate in the Company's CIG Demand Response Automation Program agree to a contract period of five years, with automatic extensions of two years thereafter, unless terminated by either party at the end of the contract period with at least 60 days prior written notice.
-Second, while acknowledging that the majority of the Company's EE programs do not require the customer to sign a contract, witness Duff stated that one EE program, MyHER, is effectively in the same position as the legacy DSM programs.
-He noted that the MW capability provided by the MyHER EE program was created prior to the establishment of the new avoided cost rates.
-According to witness Duff, all that is required is the expenditure of funds to maintain the impacts, just like the Company must do to maintain the availability of the impacts from the legacy DSM programs.
-Like the Company's legacy DSM programs, the MyHER program impacts are also not incremental or new after November 2016.
-He stated that they are embedded in the resource plan, and like legacy QFs with LEOs existing prior to November 15, 2016, should receive a capacity value in the 2019 to 2021 time period.
+(Id. at 104.)